Kramer-Lab/Gabriel-et-al_2025_CircLentiReporter/README.md

 # Gabriel-et-al_2025_CircLentiReporter
-Scripts used for data analysis and preprocessing as used in the manuscript "tbd" published in "tbd"
+Scripts used for data analysis and preprocessing as used in the manuscript "A lentiviral fluorescent reporter to study circadian rhythms in single cells" published on "BioRXIV"

 # Fiji Macros

-##Calculation_illumination_correction.ijm
+  ## Calculation_illumination_correction.ijm

 OBJECTIVE:
   - calculates an illumination function from a stack of (multicolor) microscopy images, which can be used to correct uneven illumination.

 INPUTS:
   - input image stack should have multiple images of backgroud recordings (e.g. image medium only) recorded with the same settings as the expreimental images

 FUNCTION:
   - for each color,
     - for each each picture:
       - picture is median filteres (radius=5)